-It is the parents' responsibility to provide a two-week notice to Management for tuition rate changes upon child entering new Program, i.e. 19 months and 37 months.
+It is the parents' responsibility to provide a two-week notice to Management for tuition rate changes upon child entering new Program, i.e. 19 months for Toddler and 37 months for Preschool.
+We recommend scheduling a calendar reminder of this so that it stays on your radar.
 If your child's rate changes in the middle of a pay cycle, tuition for the current program will apply.
-The rate for the new program will take effect the subsequent week.
+The rate for the new program will take effect the subsequent invoice period.
 Tuition rates will not be prorated daily for adjustments.